David C. Lever

 Lever was a Human Genome Postdoctoral Fellow at Duke University in the laboratory of Dr. Michael C. Pirrung, researching methods for phosphotriester synthesis of oligonucleotides using a photolabile phosphate protecting group.
 He has also worked on the development of an assay method to determine the extent of isoprenylation of proteins.
 At Ohio Wesleyan University, he has been involved in a multidisciplinary project focusing on the bacterial degradation of bird feathers, probing into the structure of the enzyme responsible.
-His current research is concerned with stereoselective addition of a sulfur acyl anion equivalent preferentially to one face of an aldehyde, and he is strongly committed to involving students in his research.
+His research was concerned with stereoselective addition of a sulfur acyl anion equivalent preferentially to one face of an aldehyde, and he was strongly committed to involving students in his research.

 Lever is an organic chemist who figures out how to make atoms and molecules form bonds where he wants them to form bonds.
 He is a past recipient of a Human Genome Distinguished Postdoctoral Fellowship from the Department of Energy, and he worked on the technique used to prepare DNA chips for clinical diagnostics.
-His current research interests include methodologies to control stereochemistry in organic reactions.
+His research interests include methodologies to control stereochemistry in organic reactions.

 Areas of Interest / Expertise

 - Organic chemistry

 - Environmental chemistry